Negros bleeding-heart pigeon: Description

-Ebird describes it as "A very rare medium-sized ground dove of foothill forest floor on Negros and Panay.
-Iridescent greenish-blue on the head and sides to the chest, scaled on the upper back, with brownish flight feathers.
-White underparts narrow from the throat down the chest to the belly.
-Obvious white crescents mark the wing and sides of the chest.
-Note the red "bleeding heart" in the center of the chest.
-Unlikely to be mistaken if seen well.
-The only other dove likely to flush from the ground would be Asian emerald dove.
-Song is a short, accelerating series of low notes."

 Among the other bleeding hearts, this species is distinguished by its long vertical "heart", bright green color, distinguished white "V" shaped wingbar and breast-side bar.
 This species is monotypic.

 Behaviour and ecology

 25 cm (10-in) is its total length; individually or in pairs.
 Ground-feeder but roosts and nests on bushes or vines.
 The species predominantly feeds on plant material, although there is some potential evidence to suggest that they may also occasionally feed on ground invertebrates.

 Birds with enlarged gonads and a fledgling were obtained to study their behaviour.
 In captivity, the male's heart appears to get brighter and more red during breeding season.
 It has been recorded nesting in March - June with chicks fledging after only 12 days, apparently as an adaptation to the vulnerability of their open and low nests in epiphytic ferns.
 Nests appear to be regularly predated.

 Habitat and conservation status

-The Negros bleeding-heart lives primarily in primary forest up to 1,200 meters above sea level.
+The Negros bleeding-heart lives primarily in primary forest up to 1200 m above sea level.
 They are sensitive to habitat disturbance and do not tolerate second growth as well but there are some sparse records.